Last Updated on May 1, 2023 by Suzy

 Bridlington is in the East Riding of Yorkshire.
 It is a seaside town and a popular destination for holidaymakers from West Yorkshire, Lincolnshire and other surrounding areas.
 We visited a lot when we lived in Lincolnshire and we have now settled here.
 So welcome to my town.
 I can guarantee you won’t be bored in Bridlington as there’s plenty to do.

-The area around the south beach and the Spa has had lots of money spent modernising it and Wetherspoons is currently being massively upgraded.
+The area around the south beach and the Spa has had lots of money spent modernising.
 Although this list is family-friendly it’s not just for families.
 There is, even more, to do on the outskirts of Bridlington and just a few miles away.
-Because of this I will cover those attractions in a separate post.
+I have covered these further attractions in this post – 14 Things to do near Bridlington

 A Visit to the Spa